 Charter’s cable Internet comes over a hybrid fiber-coaxial (HFC) network originally built for Television service, while DSL comes over the phone lines using infrastructure originally built for landline phones.

 Cable has three big advantages over DSL:

-- Cable networks use coaxial cable, which generally offers better speeds and bandwidth than DSL.
+- Cable networks use coaxial cable, which offers better speeds and bandwidth than DSL.

-- Cable is less vulnerable to outages, since the cables are underground out of the way of storms and fallen trees.
+- Cable is less vulnerable to outages since the cables are more weather-resistant than DSL.

 - Cable offers great bundle deals for TV watchers, since the network is already optimized for TV and the provider can efficiently offer both services.

 Are Charter Spectrum Bundles Worth Buying?

 Like most cable Internet providers, Charter frequently offers “bundled” deals that combine TV and/or phone service with broadband Internet access.

 …Unlike most other cable deals, they generally don’t have a data cap.
 This is a huge bonus for streamers and cord-cutters, as many other ISPs have been rolling out overage fees and “data caps” for heavy internet users.